Golden Age of Jewish culture in Spain: Crises in al-Andalus

+Anti-Jewish riots and intra-Muslim wars

 Manuscript page by Maimonides, one of the greatest Jewish scholars of Al Andalus, born in Córdoba, in Arabic in the Hebrew script.

 Beginning in 1090, the situation deteriorated and Muslim religious attitudes hardened further with the invasion of the Almoravids, a puritan Muslim dynasty from Morocco.
 The Jewish community of Granada, barely re-established following the massacre, was destroyed during the sack of Granada by the Almoravids that same year.
 Jews were slowly pushed out from civil and political positions, though there were some exceptions and some Jews even held the title of "vizier" ("nasi") such as the poet and physician Abu Ayyub Solomon ibn al-Mu'allam, Abraham ibn Meïr ibn Kamnial, Abu Isaac ibn Muhajar and Solomon ibn Farusal.
 Nevertheless, Andalusian religious scholarship was still ongoing and the art of Hebrew poetry reached a highpoint with the verses of Judah ha-Levi.
 However, from that time onwards, Jews were sometimes safer in northern Spain under Christian rulers.

 In 1146, the fundamentalists Berber Almohad dynasty begun their conquest of al-Andalus, defeating the Almohads and bringing almost all of Islamic Spain under their control by 1172.
 The Almohads tolerated neither and Christians nor Jews and, having already extinguished the indigenous Christian communities that had existed in North Africa for a millennium, the Almohads also put the Jews before the choice between conversion and death.
-Many Jews, and even Muslim scholars, fled the Muslim controlled portion of Iberia either to more tolerant Muslim countries such as Ayyubid Egypt and Syria or fled over the frontier into Christian Spain.

-There were also mass conversions of Jews to Islam, but similar to under the Visigothic rulers, they often practised their religion secretly and were mistrusted by Muslims.
+Many Jews, and even Muslim scholars, fled the Muslim-controlled portion of Iberia either to more tolerant Muslim countries such as Ayyubid Egypt and Syria or fled over the frontier into Christian Spain.
+The notable Jewish philosopher Moses Maimonides (1138–1204) was forced to flee from Al-Andalus to avoid conversion by the Almohads.
+In Letter to Yemen, Maimonides wrote:Dear brothers, because of our many sins Hashem has cast us among this nation, the Arabs, who are treating us badly.
+They pass laws designed to cause us distress and make us despised....
+Never has there been a nation that hated, humiliated and loathed us as much as this one.There were also mass conversions of Jews to Islam, but similar to under the Visigothic rulers, they often practised their religion secretly and were mistrusted by Muslims.
 Questioning their sincerity, the Caliph Yaqub al-Mansur still treated the new converts to Islam as if they were dhimmis, not only limiting their civil rights but also having them wear distinguishing clothing consisting of blue-black garments, ludicrous caps and the shikla.
 Yaqub's son changed the colours later to yellow garments and turbans, a colour that the Muslim in general frowned on since the times of Muhammad himself.